Key facts

 The Restaurant

 Located in the serene Hanase district, a ninety-minute bus ride from Kyoto, Miyamaso offers a unique culinary experience rooted in the surrounding mountains.
 Originally a temple lodging dating back to 1895, this establishment showcases *tsumikusa* cuisine, expressing the natural beauty of the Hanase region.
 Chef Hisato Nakahigashi honors the local ecosystem, incorporating hand-picked wild grasses and mountain vegetables into his tasting menu.
 While celebrating mountain ingredients, Miyamaso also acknowledges the historical Saba Highway, integrating seafood like tilefish and mackerel.
-The restaurant currently holds two Michelin stars.
+The restaurant currently holds two Michelin stars and a Green star.
 The building itself is a Sukiya-zukuri masterpiece crafted by Sotoji Nakamura, featuring private rooms that offer tranquil views of the Katsura-gawa River.

 Facilities & Services